Enkidu-6/tor-ddos/README.md

 If you are running Tor on a VM and have access to the host e.g KVM, Proxmox, etc... you can run the iptables on the host and have all the packets filtered using the Host's resources before they are forwarded to the VM.
 This will allow your VM to use all the resources available to it for running Tor without spending any resources on filtering.
 In that case use the files in the **host** directory.

-To see how many IP addresses are caught in the block list and per second list at any time you can type:
+To see how many IP addresses are caught in the block list at any time you can type:

 **ipset -L tor-ddos**